Parents should be aware of the symptoms of an eye infection to enable prompt identification and treatment.

 When should you contact your eye doctor?

-If you are concerned your child has an eye infection, do not wait— make an appointment with your eye doctor as soon as possible.
+If you are concerned your child has an eye infection, do not wait— make an appointment with an eye doctor as soon as possible.

 Do not try to self-diagnose!